 What if an impounded vehicle is under a finance arrangement?

-In the case of a six-month impoundment, when a vehicle is under a finance arrangement and the contract is breached, a creditor may take ownership of and apply to repossess the vehicle.
+In the case of a 6-month impoundment, when a vehicle is under a finance arrangement and the contract is breached, a creditor may take ownership of and apply to repossess the vehicle.
 When creditors repossess a vehicle, they are not liable to pay impoundment fees from the time they become a registered person for the vehicle until the time it’s released.

 How can an employer check on the licences of their employees?